50 Years Ago: Badfinger Falls Apart After ‘Wish You Were Here’

 How Badfinger got to this devastating point is a tale filled with unfortunate luck, missed opportunities and outright fraud.

-Ham, Tom Evans, Gibbins and bassist Ron Griffith originally founded the group, then known as the Iveys, in Swansea, Wales, in 1968.
-Signed to Apple Records after Beatles associates Peter Asher and Mal Evans saw the group perform at the Marquee Club in London, the newly renamed Badfinger made an early splash by recording the Paul McCartney-penned "Come and Get It" for the 1969 film Magic Christian.
-They filled out an 1970 album, titled Magic Christian Music, with additional Iveys material before Griffith was replaced by Joey Molland.
+Ham, Tom Evans, Gibbins and Ron Griffith originally founded the group, then known as the Iveys, in 1968 in Swansea, Wales.
+Signed to Apple Records after Beatles associates Peter Asher and Mal Evans saw the group at the Marquee Club in London, the newly renamed Badfinger made an early splash by recording the Paul McCartney-penned "Come and Get It" for the 1969 film Magic Christian.
+They filled out a 1970 album, titled Magic Christian Music, with additional Iveys material before Griffith was replaced by Joey Molland.

 It got worse.
 Much worse.

 The truth was, Badfinger had signed a disastrous management contract with Stan Polley, one which eventually not only bankrupted the group but ultimately tore it to shreds.
-Even as they followed "Come and Get It" with a trio of subsequent Top 20 hits in "No Matter What," "Day After Day" and "Baby Blue" into 1972, members of Badfinger were barely scraping by financially.
+They followed "Come and Get It" with a trio of subsequent Top 20 hits in "No Matter What," "Day After Day" and "Baby Blue" into 1972, but members of Badfinger were barely scraping by financially.

 Even their best intentions went awry.
 When Badfinger's initial contract with Apple expired, they ostensibly left for the promise of more money at Warner Bros.
 But Polley's cut only grew.
 "It was such a great time that I never really paid attention to contracts and stuff," Molland told Reuters in 1997, "and just kind of blindly trusted the business people we had."